Port Lincoln, South Australia

 South Australia – Port Lincoln

 Welcome to Port Lincoln — where tuna rule the sea and the wind wraps the peninsula like a well-cooked rig.
-This place isn't just for seafood lovers and shark cage thrill-seekers; it's got a smorgasbord of kite spots tucked between granite headlands, sandy coves, and wide-open southern skies.
+This isn’t just for seafood lovers or shark cage thrill-seekers; the place serves a buffet of kite spots tucked between granite headlands, sandy coves, and wide-open southern skies.

-This town might be known for tuna, but it serves up sashimi-smooth sessions if you pick the right spot and time it right.
+This town might be known for tuna, but it dishes up sashimi-smooth sessions if you pick your spot and nail your timing.